sluedecke/atom-diary/README.md

 * can we make use of services to communicate between atom windows?
 * expand on ~/ and $HOME in baseDir configuration
 * Improve markup support by using file templates
-* Review licensing and consider switch to MIT License
+* Review licensing and consider switching to MIT License